Stock rally loses steam after US reports hiring slowdown

-NEW YORK (AP) — Stocks edged higher in early trading on Wall Street Friday but lost some of their momentum from the previous day's record-setting rally as investors digested a weak jobs report.
+NEW YORK (AP) — Stocks wobbled in midday trading on Wall Street Friday after losing their momentum from the previous day's record-setting rally as investors digested a weak jobs report.

+The Dow Jones Industrial average briefly traded over 29,000 points for the first time before pulling back.

 The government reported that U.S. employers added 145,000 jobs in December, short of economists’ forecasts.
 A solid jobs market has been a key force behind recent economic growth.

-Every major index is still above the record highs set on Thursday.
+Most major indexes are still above the record highs set on Thursday.
 Investors were encourged by a cooling in the Iran-U.S. conflict and because a “Phase 1” trade deal with China is expected to be signed next week.

-Banks and other financial companies broadly fell in the early going.
-The yield on the 10-year Treasury fell to 1.84% from 1.85% late Thursday.
+Banks and other financial companies broadly fell.
+The yield on the 10-year Treasury fell to 1.81% from 1.85% late Thursday.

-Energy stocks also slid as oil prices declined.
-Noble Energy fell 2.3%.
+Industrial companies also slid.
+Boeing and United Technologies were among the largest decliners.

-MAX WOES: Boeing fell less than 1% after internal messages showed employees at the aircraft maker ridiculed those responsible for designing and overseeing the plane and apparently tried to hide problems from regulators.
+MAX WOES: Boeing fell 1.5% after internal messages showed employees at the aircraft maker ridiculed those responsible for designing and overseeing the plane and apparently tried to hide problems from regulators.
 The plane has been grounded since March after two crashes killed 346 people.

+FREE FALL: Six Flags Entertainment plunged 19.3% after the theme park operator warned investors that it may have to cancel development plans in China.
+It also said poor attendance in the U.S. will hurt revenue in the fourth quarter.
+Its partner in China has defaulted on payments, leaving the fate of six projects there in doubt.
+Weak season pass and membership sales in the U.S. could shave up to $10 million off revenue.

 EARNINGS AHEAD: Investors will have a chance to refocus on corporate earnings next week when several large banks and airlines report their financial results.
 JPMorgan Chase, Wells Fargo and Citigroup will all report earnings on Tuesday, along with Delta Air Lines.